 Clinical TrialsInformation and insight on the latest clinical trials

-en Walt, Vice President, Head of Medical Affairs, SOBI in North America, discusses Hemophagocytic lymphohistiocytosis (HLH), a rare condition in which the body makes too many activated immune cells (macrophages and lymphocytes).
+Len Walt, Vice President, Head of Medical Affairs, SOBI in North America, discusses his company’s activities in Hemophagocytic lymphohistiocytosis (HLH), a rare condition in which the body makes too many activated immune cells (macrophages and lymphocytes).

 - 10 Things to Know About Clinical Trials

 Clinical trials have led to important medical discoveries like vaccines and treatments for cancer, heart disease, diabetes, and rare diseases.
 Without clinical trials, we wouldn’t have any of the medicines we take every single day.
 Knowing more about c …

 - AACAP Conference Update: Phase 2 STARS Trial for Angelman Syndrome